Opportunities in healthcare sciences

 You may also become involved in advanced scientific work, research or training.

 To find out what Health and Social Care recruitment opportunities are available visit HSCNI jobs.

 The Health Professions Council (HPC) is the professional regulator for any Healthcare Science profession which is regulated.
 Currently, two Healthcare Science professions are regulated by the Health Professions Council (HPC) - Clinical Scientist and Biomedical Scientist and members of these professions must apply for registration with the HPC before they can practise in the UK.

-Eligibility to apply for registration with the HPC is automatic upon successful completion of an approved programme of education and training.
+Eligibility to apply for registration with the HPC is automatic upon successfully completing an approved programme of education and training.

-In addition to the professional regulator most professionals have a leadership body.
+As well as the professional regulator, most professionals have a leadership body.
 One of the roles of the leadership body is to approve training programmes which will lead to a professional qualification.
 Two of the best known are the Institute of Biomedical Science (IBMS) and the Association of Clinical Scientists (ACS).